Bandie/ding/README.md

 6. Start the server using `./ding_server`.
 You may want to put this in a tmux session ([Ctrl+B, D] ;) ).
 7. Try out the client using `./ding_client <command>`.

+## Optional: Cleartext password with timeout
+If you want to be sure that the ability of the remote connection won't be abused by bad people using your computer, you may want to add a password.

+To do so:

+1. Open your `ding_server.cfg`.
+2. Set `pw_on=true`.
+3. Set a password, like `password=abc def`.
+4. Set a password timeout: `pwtimeout=10` for 10 seconds.

+If you have a password with special characters like spaces or something else, you might want to embrace the password in quotation marks, like `./ding_client "abc def"`.